adierking/mazecraze/README.md

 * **mazecraze.py** - The main python script.
 Contains the algorithm and some utility subcommands.
 * **dumpmazes.lua** - A BizHawk script for dumping all possible mazes from the game.
 * **mazes.bin** - Precomputed output from dumpmazes.lua so you don't need to run it yourself.
-  Mainly useful for verifying the correctness of the code using the `check` command.
+  Mainly useful for verifying the correctness of the code using the `check` subcommand.

 ## Usage